 How did it all begin for you?

 When I began wrestling full-time it wasn’t long before my 29th birthday and I was very appreciative of the opportunity and had tremendous respect for the business and the people in it.
-In those days there wasn’t wrestling schools and a lot of the old timers weren’t really helpful to guys looking to break through in the business because they saw it as someone coming in to take their place.
+In those days there weren’t wrestling schools and a lot of the old-timers weren’t really helpful to guys looking to breakthrough in the business because they saw it as someone coming in to take their place.

 I got a lot of help because they saw I had a good attitude and was respectful and kept my mouth shut.
 I say I had a storybook career but never thought about the Hall of Fame but that is like the cherry on top of my Ice Cream Sunday.